 Therefore, you should aim to make learning fun for your class.
 It will strengthen your bond with students and make learning enjoyable in your classroom.

 Today, teachers can explore different techniques to make learning fun.
 For example, using SplashLearn math games, teachers can make counting, patterns, and other math concepts fun for students.

 4. Take an Extra Leap

 A plain classroom and homework curriculum will not help you develop a positive relationship with your students.
-You have to go the extra mile to make learning fun for your class.
+You must go the extra mile to make learning fun for your class.

 For example, motivate your students to participate in extracurricular activities to learn new skills.
 You need to understand the likes and dislikes of your students to personalize learning for them.

-Going the extra mile also means communicating with students who are no longer part of your class.
-Being a teacher, your main aim should be to help students — no matter whether they are in your class or not.
+Going the extra mile also means communicating with students no longer part of your class.
+Being a teacher, your main aim should be to help students — whether they are in your class or not.

 5. Show Interest in Their Outside Classroom Life